Why Aaron Rodgers Felt Free to Mislead People

 The Packers sure appear complicit in helping their star avoid any questions.
 By allowing him to go unmasked before the media, the team fed assumptions that Rodgers was vaccinated.
 If that wasn’t the case, then why did the team’s unvaccinated players—but not Rodgers—have to conduct their media interviews via Zoom?
 And because the Packers allowed Rodgers to keep up his vaccination ruse, why should anyone trust that they were actually making him follow the rules behind closed doors?
 Yesterday, Rodgers’s coach, Matt LaFleur, said he was “100 percent confident” that the Packers had followed COVID-19 protocols in “football spaces.”

 LaFleur’s assurance should be met with some healthy skepticism.
+Meanwhile, Rodgers is done with being coy about having gone unvaccinated all this time.
+In an interview on The Pat McAfee Show today, Rodgers insisted that he is now “in the crosshairs of the woke mob” and wanted to defend himself “before my final nail gets put in my cancel-culture casket.”
+Indeed, Rodgers marked every box on the right-wing bingo card.
+He insisted that he is a “critical thinker.”
+He referenced Martin Luther King Jr. out of context.
+And he said he had taken ivermectin after consulting the popular libertarian-leaning podcaster Joe Rogan, who has said he took the veterinary deworming drug after contracting the coronavirus.

+Rodgers also maintained that he is allergic to an unspecified ingredient in the Moderna and Pfizer vaccines, and that he had avoided the Johnson & Johnson shot because he feared side effects.
+Of course, ivermectin has side effects too.
+Imagine how the Packers must feel knowing their $134 million quarterback took an unproven drug that the CDC and FDA are strongly warning against.

 The NFL is now investigating whether Rodgers violated COVID-19 protocols, but the quarterback and his team should clearly face serious consequences—such as a suspension for Rodgers and a significant fine for the Packers.
 Besides deterring players from potentially endangering others, the league has to single out those who deliberately make a mockery of such a serious issue.
 If the league lets Rodgers and the Packers slide, it will prove the quarterback right.
 He was smart enough to know that the rules didn’t apply to a star as big as him.

-Note: This article has been updated to include Rodgers’s comments today.